go-shiori/go-readability/README.md

 ## Licenses

 Go-Readability is distributed under [MIT license](https://choosealicense.com/licenses/mit/), which means you can use and modify it however you want.
 However, if you make an enhancement for it, if possible, please send a pull request.
+If you like this project, please consider donating to me either via [PayPal](https://www.paypal.me/RadhiFadlillah) or [Ko-Fi](https://ko-fi.com/radhifadlillah).